NISH1001/playx/README.md

   -h, --help            show this help message and exit -rsearch [RSEARCH [RSEARCH ...]], --rsearch [RSEARCH [RSEARCH ...]]
                         Play based on terms provided -p, --play-cache      Play all songs from the cache.
 The cache is located at [~/.playx/songs/] by default -n, --no-cache        Don't download the song for later use.
   -a, --auto            Auto generate playlist
   -d, --skip-cached     Don't search the song in the cache.
-  -r, --no-related      Disable playing related songs extracted from YouTube -k, --disable-kw      Disable addition of keywords while searching the song
+  -r, --no-related      Disable playing related songs extracted from YouTube -k, --disable-kw      Disable addition of keywords while searching the song on YouTube.
-                        on YouTube.
   -c, --clean           Clean(fix) broken references --sync-pl PLAYLIST    Sync the playlists.
 Pass the name as arguement.
-If all
-                        the playlists are to be synced, just pass [All].
+If all the playlists are to be synced, just pass [All].
   -l, --lyrics          Show lyircs of the song.
-  --shuffle             Shuffle the playlist in case it is one, else the
-                        option will have no effect.
+  --shuffle             Shuffle the playlist in case it is one, else the option will have no effect.
-  --repeat [NUMBER]     Put the passed entity on repeat , be it a playlist or
+  --repeat [NUMBER]     Put the passed entity on repeat , be it a playlist or a song.
+If an arg is not passed, infinite loop is considered. (default = Infinite)
-                        a song.
-If an arg is not passed, infinite loop is considered. (default = Infinite) --pl-start START      Start position in case a playlist is passed.
+  --pl-start START      Start position in case a playlist is passed.
 If passed without a playlist it has no effect.
   --pl-end END          End position in case a playlist is passed.
-If passed
-                        without a playlist it has no effect.
+If passed without a playlist it has no effect.

+Logger:
+  --level LEVEL         The level of the logger that will be used while verbosing.
+Use `--list-level` to check available options.
+  --disable-file        Disable logging to files --list-level          List all the available logger levels.
 ```

 ------------